effl-lab/effl-lab.github.io/content/_index.md

 **Join us?** Apply through POSTECH EE or GSAI.
 For details, see [here](/docs/how-to-join/graduate/).

 ### **News**
+- (Feb 2026) Jaeho will serve as an Action Editor for TMLR
+- (Jan 2026) One paper accepted at ICASSP 2026 🇪🇸
 - (Nov 2025) One paper accepted at DATE 2026 🇮🇹
 - (Oct 2025) Jaeho has been selected as one of the [Top Area Chairs](https://neurips.cc/Conferences/2025/ProgramCommittee) at NeurIPS 2025
 - (Oct 2025) Jaeho will give a talk at [Global AI Frontiers Symposium](https://aifrontiers.kr/)